-We are pleased to announce that Raleigh Road United Church is open for services each Sunday from Sunday May 2nd 2021 at 10.30am.
-(Government guidelines concerning worship with the current pandemic have been followed.
-Please wear a face covering unless exempt and only attend if you are not self isolating or showing symptoms of Covid 19.
-Maintain social distancing of at least 2 metres)
+We are pleased to announce that Raleigh Road United Church is open for services each Sunday at 10.30am!
+Please only attend if you are not self isolating or showing symptoms of Covid 19, wear a face covering unless exempt and maintain social distancing of at least 2 metres.

 The events on this page are not currently taking place.
 Please return to our website for updates to this position.